 The 1999 Florida Legislature created charter technical career centers to promote advances and innovations in workforce preparation and economic development.
 The law authorized the creation of a new school or the conversion of an existing center currently operated by school districts or Florida College System institutions.
 The charter must be approved by the school board or the board of trustees of the college in whose geographic region the center is located.
 A charter technical career center's programs, admission policies, employment practices, operations and all other matters of governance are managed by a board of directors.
-The board of directors of a career center may decide matters relating to the operation of the school, including budgeting, curriculum and operating procedures, are subject to the career center's charter.
+The board of directors of a career center may decide matters relating to the operation of the school, including budgeting and curriculum and operating procedures, subject to the career center's charter.
 The term of an initial charter may not exceed five years.
-Thereafter, the sponsor may renew a charter for a period of up to five years.